fitnr/nycre/readme.md

 $ make mysql USER=username PASS=password
 ````

-(You can leave off the password, you'll be prompted several times to enter it.)
+You can leave off the password, you'll be prompted several times to enter it.
+If your account doesn't have a password, I judge your security practices, but you can run: `make mysql USER=username PASSFLAG=`.

 This will try to connect to `localhost` and create a database named `nycre`.
 You can customize the database name like so: